spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

 * Ask the students the following questions:

-  * ☝️Why do we refer to this approach as “prop drilling”?
+  * ☝️ Why do we refer to this approach as “prop drilling”?

-  * 🙋Prop drilling is the process of passing props down through multiple levels of components.
+  * 🙋 Prop drilling is the process of passing props down through multiple levels of components.

-  * ☝️What are the pros and cons of prop drilling?
+  * ☝️ What are the pros and cons of prop drilling?

-  * 🙋Prop drilling makes it simple to keep track of values since the props data only moves in one direction.
+  * 🙋 Prop drilling makes it simple to keep track of values since the props data only moves in one direction.
 When the prop drilling is only a couple of levels deep, it is easy to find out exactly where the props are being used.
 On the other hand, prop drilling can make your code more complex when you have to drill through many levels of components.
 Prop drilling can also make your code harder to understand if props are renamed halfway through.
 You may also pass down more props than necessary and create problems when deleting an intermediate component that uses the props.

-  * ☝️Is there another component where we could make the API call?
+  * ☝️ Is there another component where we could make the API call?

-  * 🙋We could make the API call from the image component itself, but we avoid doing that since we want the purpose of the image component to be presentational only.
+  * 🙋 We could make the API call from the image component itself, but we avoid doing that since we want the purpose of the image component to be presentational only.

 ### 4. Instructor Do: Giving Context Slides (10 mins)